-On-the-Job Training provides employers financial assistance for training new employees in the skills they need to effectively perform their jobs.
+employees in the skills they need to effectively perform their jobs.
 A portion of a new employee's wages may be reimbursed to the employer during the training period.
-Employed Worker Training provides grant funding for qualified companies that will enable them to provide training with the intent of advancing current employees' wages and positions, and to assist them in retaining jobs that provide self-sufficient employment.
-Incumbent Worker Training provides reimbursement grant funding for training for current employees of existing for-profit businesses to provide them with additional skills and opportunities for advancement.
+Incumbent Worker Training provides reimbursement grant funding for training current employees of existing for-profit businesses to provide them with additional skills and opportunities for advancement.
 The companies benefit through increased productivity and employee retention, leading to the ability to compete more effectively in the global marketplace.

 Quick Response Training provides reimbursement grant funding for customized training for new or expanding businesses.
-The program is structured to be flexible and to "respond quickly" to meet the business's training objectives.
+The program is structured to be flexible and to respond quickly to meet the business's training objectives.
 To receive a thorough review of city, county, and state incentives, please contact the Business Development Board of Palm Beach County at 561.835.1008.